 This results in a distribution, which when combined with the spread of R_0 from figure 3.13, gives an approximate range for all reticles voltage drop at a given current draw (??).

-The last values that were measured, came from the CURE boards connected to each reticle.
-The voltages obtained from these boards, can be compare to the manually obtained voltages vie AnaB pins.
+To be able to obtain the through AnaB pins measured voltages it should also be possible to use the CUREs voltage readout.
+The voltages obtained from these boards, should be comparable.
+The reason for that is that we can assume a constand R_1 for all reticles.
 In figure 3.17 these voltages are visualized, in comparison to the AnaB voltages.